01 Intro,

 Record Label: Independent

-Latin Jazz, what can I say - I love the excitement of the percussion and vibrancy of
+Latin Jazz, what can I say - I love the excitement of the percussion and vibrancy of the horns.
+I typically enjoy good Latin music with very little exception.
+So, when I

 received Layla Angulo's new release, Live at the Triple Door, I was excited and